Demographics of China: Population policies

-Numerous reports surfaced of coercive measures used to achieve the desired results of the one-child policy.
-The alleged methods ranged from intense psychological pressure to the use of physical force, including some grisly accounts of forced abortions and infanticide.
-Chinese officials admitted that isolated, uncondoned abuses of the program occurred and that they condemned such acts, but they insisted that the family planning program was administered on a voluntary basis using persuasion and economic measures only.
-International reaction to the allegations were mixed.
-The UN Fund for Population Activities and the International Planned Parenthood Federation were generally supportive of China's family planning program.
-The United States Agency for International Development, however, withdrew US$10 million from the Fund in March 1985 based on allegations that coercion had been used.

 Observers suggested that an accurate assessment of the one-child program would not be possible until all women who came of childbearing age in the early 1980s passed their fertile years.
 As of 1987 the one-child program had achieved mixed results.
 In general, it was very successful in almost all urban areas but less successful in rural areas.

 Rapid fertility reduction associated with the one-child policy has potentially negative results.
 For instance, in the future the elderly might not be able to rely on their children to care for them as they have in the past, leaving the state to assume the expense, which could be considerable.
 Based on United Nations and Chinese government statistics, it was estimated in 1987 that by 2000 the population 60 years and older (the retirement age is 60 in urban areas) would number 127 million, or 10.1% of the total population; the projection for 2025 was 234 million elderly, or 16.4%.
 According to projections based on the 1982 census, if the one-child policy were maintained to the year 2000, 25% of China's population would be age 65 or older by 2040.
 In 2050, the number of people over 60 is expected to increase to 430 million.
 Even though China has already opened two-child policy since 2016, data shows that the second-child policy cannot stop the problem of an aging population.
 China needs to find an appropriate birth policy to optimize the demographic dividend, which refers to the proportion of labor-age population.
-On the other hand, the higher house prices squeeze the marriage in China.
-The house price plays an important role on the influence of marriage and fertility.
-The increasing house price leads to the lower marriage rate and cause the other serious social problems in China.
-For the rapid reduction of marriage and fertility, the central government should establish the policy to deal with the high house price.
+On the other hand, higher house prices plays an important role on the influence of marriage and fertility.
+The increasing house prices leads to lower marriage rates and cause other serious social problems in China.